ulchm/TreasureHunted/README.md

 TreasureHunted
 ==============

-Treasure Hunted is a pvp enabled treasure hunt plugin.
+Treasure Hunted is a treasure hunting plugin for minecraft